encode/django-rest-framework/docs/resource.rst

 :mod:`resource`
 ===============

+.. module:: resource

 The :mod:`resource` module is the core of FlyWheel.
-It provides the :class:`Resource` base class which handles incoming HTTP requests and maps them to method calls, performing authentication, input deserialization, input validation, output serialization.
+It provides the :class:`Resource` base class which handles incoming HTTP requests and maps them to method calls, performing authentication, input deserialization, input validation and output serialization.

 Resources are created by sublassing :class:`Resource`, setting a number of class attributes, and overriding one or more methods.

+.. class:: Resource

 :class:`Resource` class attributes
 ----------------------------------